wordproof/wordproof-timestamp/wordproof-timestamp/readme.txt

 = 2.5.2 =
 *Release date: February 1st, 2020*
 * We now include the hash in the link to wordproof.io/check
-* Small bug fix in properly returning the raw text.
+* Small bugfix in properly returning the raw text.

 = 2.5.1 =
 *Release date: January 22nd, 2020*